Leila55555/Caesar-Cipher/README.md

+## Caeser Cipher
-How to use: Input a message, chose the number of letters to shift by and the direction to shift in.
+How to use: Input a message, choose the number of letters to shift by and the direction to shift in.